-Research Professor in the Department of Political Science
+Research Professor Emeritus of Political Science

 - Ph.D., University of Wisconsin at Madison 1966

 - M.A., University of Wisconsin at Madison 1962